-- dst_path – Path where the model is stored.
+- dst_path (str) – path where the model is gonna be stored.

-- loader_module – The module to be used to load the model.
+- loader_module (str) – the module to be used to load the model.

-- data_path – Path to a file or directory containing model data.
+- data_path (str) – path to a file or directory containing model data.

-- conda_env – Path to the Conda environment definition.
-This environment is activated prior to running model code.
+- conda_env (str) – path to the conda environment definition (.yml).
+This environment will be activated prior to running model code.

 spark_udf(spark, path, run_id=None, result_type='double')

 Returns a Spark UDF that can be used to invoke the python-function formatted model.